Boryana Straubel

 Boryana Dineva Straubel (May 25, 1983 – June 19, 2021) was a Bulgarian businesswoman and philanthropist who emigrated to the United States.
-She managed a family foundation that focused on environmental sustainability.
-She founded a jewelry company, Generation Collection, to promote environmental sustainability through the recycling of metals.
-She was a manager in human resources at Tesla, the electric car company.
-She married Tesla executive J. B. Straubel in 2013.
+She was a manager in human resources at Tesla, and married Tesla executive J. B. Straubel in 2013.
 In 2015, she became the vice president of human resources for the Wikimedia Foundation for one year.
+She was also the founder of a sustainable jewelry company called Generation Collection.

 As she was bicycling in a designated lane in Nevada in June 2021, a car crossed the center line and struck her, killing her instantly.

 Early life and education

 Boryana Dineva was born in Bulgaria.
 She was raised by a single mother.
 From a very young age, the value of hard work was instilled in her.
 She graduated from high school as class valedictorian in 2000.

 After the fall of the Berlin Wall in 1989, her family migrated to Germany, where they lived in a refugee camp for a few months.
 Afterwards she lived in Austria and Russia.
 Straubel was passionate about math.
-She was shy and preferred surfing the internet than going out with friends.
+She was shy and preferred surfing the internet rather than going out with friends.
 She moved to the United States in 2005.
 Straubel studied at the College of San Mateo and graduated in 2008.
 She studied at the University of California, Berkeley where she got a B.S. in Economics.
 In 2019 and 2020, she obtained a Management Science & Engineering Master's degree and an MBA at Stanford University.

 Career

-Straubel worked as account manager for the software company Brocade.
-From 2011 to 2015, she worked in Human Resources, Operations and Data Analysis at Tesla.
-During those four years and a half the employee count went from 600 to 13,000, as TESLA became a mass-production car manufacturer.